machinalis/iepy/docs/instantiation.rst

         }
     }

-Remember that you'll need to install ``psycopg2`` first with a simple ``pip install psycopg2``
+(Remember that you'll need to install ``psycopg2`` first with a simple ``pip install psycopg2``)

 Take a look at the `django database configuration documentation <https://docs.djangoproject.com/en/dev/ref/settings/#databases>`_ for more detail.

 .. note::

-    Each time you change your database (either the db-engine, or the db name) you will have to instruct *django* to create all the tables in there, like this:
+    Each time you change your database (either the engine or the name) you will have to instruct *django* to create all the tables in it, like this:

     .. code-block:: bash